chandojo/climbbeta/README.md

 ## Getting Started

-Virtualenv is used to run the Python environment and NodeJS to run the Javascript environment.
+Climbbeta runs in a Python 3.6.3 virtual environment.
+NodeJS is used to run the Javascript environment.
 Pip is used to manage Python packages and npm for Javascript packages.
 You can set up environment before or after installing the project repo.
 Install virtualenv, NodeJS, pip, and npm.

 This project uses Django and React frameworks.

-### Setting Up
+## Setting Up

-1. Clone or download repository
+1. In your local working directory, clone or download repository

   `git clone https://github.com/chandojo/climbbeta.git`

-2. Create new virtualenv folder
+2. Create virtual environment

-  `virtualenv climbbeta-environ`
+  `python3 -m venv climbbeta-environ`

 3. Activate virtual environment